Long Stay Accommodation

 Winter is Niseko's peak season, with very high numbers of tourists visiting the ski resort.
 Booking your accommodation in advance is key to getting a long stay during winter.
 This is the time of year you will pay the most for your accommodation in Niseko.

-Niseko United ski resorts begin to open from November 23rd each year.
+Niseko United ski resorts begin to open from around November 23rd each year.
 Niseko United does not offer locals specials or early bird passes, so your best option is to choose the best lift pass for you.
 We would suggest a season pass or an hours pass.
 The hours pass for the whole mountain need to purchased online with Niseko United.
 The benefit of an hours pass is that you can sell it to someone if you have hours leftover, and they are easy to sell.
 Season passes must be purchased at the resort and your photo is put on the pass, you cannot sell them on to others.

 Getting around in winter is easy with the Niseko United shuttle which connects all 4 ski resorts.
 The shuttle runs from first lifts until late in the evening (usually around 11pm for the last bus).
 This shuttle is perfect for getting to the ski resort, local restaurants, bars and onsens.